Atlas F.C.: History

 On 5 March 2022, during a match between Atlas and Querétaro at Querétaro's stadium, a riot broke out between fans attending the match.
 Videos posted on social media showed groups of men beating, kicking, dragging and stripping victims.
 According to the Querétaro state civil protection agency, at least 22 men were injured.
-The Liga MX sanctioned Queretaro by banning Queretaro-affiliated barras from attending home matches for up to six months in response to the riots.
-Atlas were awarded a 0-3 win for the game which was abandoned at 0-1.
+The Liga MX sanctioned Querétaro by banning Querétaro-affiliated barras from attending home matches for up to six months in response to the riots.
+Atlas were awarded a 0–3 win for the game which was abandoned at 0–1.

 Atlas won its third league championship on 29 May 2022 against Pachuca.
 In the first leg on 26 May, Atlas defeated Pachuca at Estadio Jalisco 2–0, and although they lost the second leg 2–1, they won 3–2 on aggregate to become only the third team in league history to win back to back titles.

+In July 2025, Grupo Orlegi announced that it had put Atlas up for sale due to Liga MX regulations that sought to end multi-ownership of teams after the 2026 FIFA World Cup.
+In April 2026, the purchase of the club by Grupo PRODI, a company headed by José Miguel Bejos, who also owns Pericos de Puebla, a baseball team, was announced, with the company taking possession of the team at the end of the Clausura 2026 tournament.

 Youth Academy

 Atlas are renowned for having a successful youth academy setup.
 In the last few decades, Atlas have developed many players who have gone on to have professional careers domestically and internationally.
 Many young players enter the Atlas youth academy knowing that they'll have a strong possibility to play with the first team due to the club philosophy of allowing youth players the opportunity to be promoted to the first team.
-Although Atlas has only won the league championship three times, their academy has been famous for developing players for the Mexico national football team in the past few decades like Jared Borgetti, Daniel Osorno, José de Jesús Corona, Pável Pardo, Oswaldo Sánchez, Rafael Márquez, Juan Carlos Medina, Jorge Hernández, Mario Méndez, Miguel Zepeda, Juan Pablo Rodriguez, Juan Pablo Garcia, Joel Herrera, Jorge Torres Nilo, Edgar Ivan Pacheco, Andrés Guardado, Jeremy Márquez, Diego Barbosa and many more.
+Although Atlas has only won the league championship three times, their academy has been famous for developing players for the Mexico national football team in the past few decades like Jared Borgetti, Daniel Osorno, José de Jesús Corona, Pável Pardo, Oswaldo Sánchez, Rafael Márquez, Juan Carlos Medina, Jorge Hernández, Mario Méndez, Miguel Zepeda, Juan Pablo Rodriguez, Juan Pablo Garcia, Gerardo Espinoza, Jorge Torres Nilo, Edgar Ivan Pacheco, Andrés Guardado, Jeremy Márquez, Diego Barbosa and many more.
 The club's lower youth divisions have achieved many titles domestically as well as internationally.